Yitang Zhang

-Yitang Zhang (张益唐; born February 5, 1955) is a Chinese-American mathematician primarily working on number theory and a professor of mathematics at the University of California, Santa Barbara since 2015.
-In 2025, he was appointed a professor at Sun Yat-sen University.
+Yitang Zhang (张益唐 (Zhāng Yìtáng); born February 5, 1955) is a Chinese-American mathematician primarily working in the field of number theory.
+He is a professor of mathematics at Sun Yat-sen University.

-Previously working at the University of New Hampshire as a lecturer, Zhang submitted a paper to the Annals of Mathematics in 2013 which established the first finite bound on the least gap between consecutive primes that is attained infinitely often.
-This work led to a 2013 Ostrowski Prize, a 2014 Cole Prize, a 2014 Rolf Schock Prize, and a 2014 MacArthur Fellowship.
+In 2013, while working as a lecturer at the University of New Hampshire, Zhang submitted an important paper on the Twin Prime Conjecture to the Annals of Mathematics, establishing the first finite bound on the least gap between consecutive primes that is attained infinitely often.
+Later that year, he was awarded the Ostrowski Prize, and then in 2014, the Cole Prize, Rolf Schock Prize, and a MacArthur Fellowship.

 Zhang became a professor of mathematics at the University of California, Santa Barbara in fall 2015.
+He retired from UCSB in 2025 and returned to China as a professor at Sun Yat-sen University.

 Early life and education

-Zhang was born in Shanghai, China, with his ancestral home in Pinghu, Zhejiang.
-He lived in Shanghai with his grandmother until he went to Peking University.
-At around the age of nine, he found a proof of the Pythagorean theorem.
-He first learned about Fermat's Last Theorem and Goldbach's conjecture when he was 10.
-During the Cultural Revolution, he and his mother were sent to the countryside to work in the fields.
-He worked as a laborer for 10 years and was unable to attend high school.
-After the Cultural Revolution ended, Zhang entered Peking University in 1978 as an undergraduate student and received a Bachelor of Science in mathematics in 1982.
-He became a graduate student of Professor Pan Chengbiao, a number theorist at Peking University, and obtained a Master of Science in mathematics in 1984.
+Zhang was born in Shanghai, China.
+His ancestral home is in Pinghu, Zhejiang.
+He lived in Shanghai with his grandmother until he attended college.
+At around 9 years old, he found a proof of the Pythagorean theorem.
+He first learned about Fermat's Last Theorem and Goldbach's conjecture when he was 10 years old.

+During the Cultural Revolution, Zhang and his mother were sent to the countryside to work in the fields.
+He worked as a laborer for 10 years, during which he was unable to attend high school.
+After the end of the Cultural Revolution, Zhang enrolled at Peking University in 1978, graduating with a Bachelor of Science in mathematics in 1982.
+He then pursued graduate studies at the university under number theorist Pan Chengbiao and earned a Master of Science in mathematics in 1984.

-After receiving his master's degree in mathematics, with recommendations from Professor Ding Shisun, the President of Peking University, and Professor Deng Donggao, chair of the university's Math Department, Zhang was granted a full scholarship at Purdue University.
-Zhang arrived at Purdue in January 1985, studied there for six and a half years, and obtained his PhD in mathematics in December 1991.
+With recommendations from Ding Shisun, the president of Peking University, and Deng Donggao, the chair of the math department at Peking University, Zhang won a full scholarship to pursue doctoral studies at Purdue University, beginning in January 1985.
+He earned his Ph.D. in mathematics in December 1991.